 Like Magic Kingdom, Minnie Van drop-off and pick-up is located at the bus loop, where the resort buses drop off and pick up.

 Minnie Vans used to drop off right outside the front gates at Hollywood Studios, but now they drop off and pick up in the bus loop.

 Hoop-Dee-Doo Revue & Trails End

-Hoop-Dee-Doo has long been a family-favorite, but before Minnie Vans your only options for getting there usually involved transferring between regular Disney buses onto the internal buses for Ft.
-Wilderness or from bus/monorail to boat.
+Hoop-Dee-Doo has long been a family-favorite, but before Minnie Vans, your only options for getting there usually involved transferring between regular Disney buses onto the internal buses for Ft.
+Wilderness or arriving by bus/monorail to boat.

 Minnie Vans, however, are allowed to drop off and pick up just a short walk away from where these two popular restaurants are, saving you a lot of transportation time.

 VIDEO: 5 Things You Should Know About Minnie Vans

 Have you tried out the new Minnie Vans yet?
 Thinking about using one to get to a Disney park?
 Let us know how it went in the comments.

 - Minnie Vans Return To Disney World On June 29

 - Minnie Van Service to Orlando International Airport Is Resuming For Club Level Guests